microsoft/pai/kubernetes-deployment/README.md

 - scheduler
 - dashboard
 - kube-proxy
 Each k8s component runs in a docker container.
+If Docker is missing in the OS, the script will install the latest Docker version.

 ## Prepare your cluster configuration